General Employer Action Plan

 • Publicly announce the status of female participation and career advancement in the company and our policies on hiring and training

-• We will communicate our policy to increase the percentage of female employees to 30 percent and to train and utilize female employees through our website.
+• We will communicate on our website our policy to increase the percentage of career-track female employees and to train and utilize female employees.

-• We will give publicity to female participation and career advancement in the company.
-(In trade journals, company pamphlets, the Japan Society of Civil Engineers, and other outlets)
+• We will give publicity to female participation and career advancement in the company (in trade journals, company pamphlets, academic associations, and other outlets).

 • We will cooperate with other industries to promote consulting engineering.